The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 Propaganda Due – The P2 Masonic Lodge

 There had been rumblings for many years that many higher officials of the Catholic faith were active members of Masonic lodges.
-According to David Yallop’s investigation in his book “In God’s Name”, the lodge in question was P2 (Propaganda Due), itself an organization under investigation for links to various terrorist atrocities in Italy throughout the seventies, as well as various money laundering schemes.
+According to David Yallop’s investigation in his book “In God’s Name”, the lodge in question was P2 (Propaganda Due).
+This organization was under investigation for links to various terrorist atrocities in Italy throughout the seventies.
+As well as various money laundering schemes.

 Mussolini (much the same as Hitler) had banned any kind of secret society in Italy during his reign.
 Although Italian law would allow such societies again in later years, they had to make public their details.
 And their members.
 The P2 lodge, however, at very best, operated at the absolute furthest boundaries of these rules and conditions.